 Experts agree that stress and anxiety are common challenges for families with autism.
 Stress is linked to many health issues that can create roadblocks to leaning and well-being.
 Aware of this issue, we’ve been working on an app that we hope will help to address some of the challenges.

-In 2015 I began working with a family whose son had been diagnosed with autism.
+In 2015 I began working with a family whose 7 year old son had been diagnosed with autism five years earlier.
 Despite dedicated and loving attention from both parents, and support from specialists and the best professional advice available, efforts to find solutions to their son’s lack of self-regulation and frequent anxiety and panic were ongoing challenges.
 My involvement began by teaching the parents the QST method of tactile-movement therapy that they began to administer on a daily basis.
 Their son’s language, social skills, and digestion improved and his anxiety began to diminish.
 But as he began to mature, he began to resist the daily parental therapy, except in times of special need, when he would seek it out.

 For this child, who has now had the use and support of videos for more than 18 months, his parents report marked decrease in anxiety and continued improvement in language and social skills.
 Separation anxiety and panic attacks are now rare events.
-While the videos are reported to have an immediate calming effect for him and other children who are now using them, his self-regulation and language skills increased gradually.
-We hope that more families and teachers will give it a try.
+While the videos are reported to have an immediate calming effect for him and other children who are now using them, his self-regulation and language skills continue to increase gradually.
+We hope that more families and teachers will give the Moving Meditations app a try.

-Moving Meditations for families with autism is now available at the app store and will soon be available for Android devices.
+Moving Meditations for Families with Autism is available for Android and Apple devices.
 It contains 18 short videos that address 6 separate goals.
 It is suitable for most kids to watch by themselves, but we encourage family participation with parents or siblings also taking part in a brief but enjoyable activity.
 Some teachers may also find this suitable for classroom use.

-We need your ratings and reviews!
-They will help us improve this product and learn more about its benefits and limitations.
+We need your feedback!
+Download the app to your phone or tablet today.
+Try it with your child.
+Submit your ratings and comments.
+Your experience will help us improve this product and learn more about its benefits and limitations.
+Your input can help thousands of other families decide how to use this tool.
 Thanks for your support!
-Please shop and review to share your experiences with others.
+Please shop using the buttons below.